 She received great reviews for her memoir Sex, Drugs and Meditation (Pan Macmillan, 2013), the true story of how meditation changed her life, saved her job and helped her find a husband.

-Mary-Lou has worked and played all over Australia and now lives on the Sunshine Coast with her husband and a hive of killer native bees.
+Mary-Lou has worked and played all over Australia.
+Now she’s slow travelling around the world with her husband and writing, mostly.

 Long (and more personal)